 Liz Alig seeks to fulfill this mission by partnering with like minded organizations who pay fair wages and give back to their communities and employees.
 One of our main partners in Tegucigalpa, Honduras, Mi Esperanza, provides skills training to low income women.
 This empowers these women, who would normally have difficulty finding employment, to have the skills to find a more sustainable job for themselves and their families.

 Another big part of Fair Trade is that profits from the clothing go back to the communities where production takes place.
-At Liz Alig, we donate ten percent of our sales directly the communities where our partnering organizations are located to promote skills training of women and street children and become an advocate for change in their lives.
+At Liz Alig, we donate a portion of our sales directly the communities where our partnering organizations are located to promote skills training of women.